facg3/MixTeenApp/README.md

 # MixTeen Code Gaming App 🎮

 ### "Everyone should learn how to program a computer, because it teaches you how to think."
-Steve Jobs
+Steve Jops

 ![pic](https://github.com/facg3/MixTeenApp/blob/master/public/images/mxt-logo.png)